chrisnic12/RationingContact/README.md

 All figures of the manuscript can be reproduced using that dataset and the "Analysis.R" script.

-# Supplementary Figures
+# Supplementary Figures & Materials

-The file "sup_figures.pdf" includes:
+The file "sup_mat.pdf" includes:

+-Supplementary figures:

-- S1:
+-- S1:
-- S2:
+-- S2:
-- S3:
+-- S3:

+Survey Instrument

 # Inquiries